basecamp/kamal/README.md

     cmd: bin/jobs
 ```

-Traefik will only be installed default and run on the servers in the `web` role (and on all servers if no roles are defined).
-If you need Traefik on hosts in other roles than `web`, add `traefik: true`, like:
+Note: Traefik will only by default be installed and run on the servers in the `web` role (and on all servers if no roles are defined).
+If you need Traefik on hosts in other roles than `web`, add `traefik: true`:

 ```yaml
 servers: